marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 ---
 <pre>
 Passwords are not encrypted (or if it is - not salted).
 Not protected properly.
-If there will be access to database (or hack it): it will be just passwords with normal view.
+If there will be access to database (or hack event): it will be just passwords with normal view.

 HTTPS is missing - so:
 can be visible all things between browser and application with less steps to do the trick.

-default console-access for built-in SQL/hibernate database is enabled: and available to be opened with this 'internal' tries.
+default console-access for built-in SQL/hibernate database is enabled: and available to be opened with these 'internal' tries.

 there are many features that have not been added yet:
 For example, "logout" and many other required things (logging, protection against automated attacks).

 design of some steps will create a potential crash-situation.
-Time to time this may be too much critical.
+From time to time, such a point may be too much critical.

 http.headers() is implemented with partly broken design. also http.cors() with disabled state. http.headers().defaultsDisabled().contentTypeOptions() only used;
 Potential content sniffing is valid!
 Since there is "form.html" where we used 'title' before meta-charset-tag.

-Mapping with current view: just kind of "trick"-feature;
+Mapping with current view: just kind of 'trick'-feature;
-But provides additional steps to "play" with project-application;
+But provides additional steps to play with project-application;
 And weakness like unvalidated / open redirects.
 </pre>
 <hr />